08 Oct Consumers Research Mortgages Less Than Holidays

 A recent piece of research completed by Noddle offers startling evidence in the approach newcomers take to mortgages.
 In fact, the research revealed that people spend more time researching their next holiday than they do finding out about their first time home buyer mortgage.

 However, mortgages only average 3.6 days from research to decision.
-This is only a little more than the length of time that consumers spend on making less life changing decisions.
-This includes that of buying a new outfit for a special occasion – 2.9 days
+This is only a little more than the length of time that consumers spend on making less life-changing decisions.
+This includes that of buying a new outfit for a special occasion – 2.9 days.

-Mortgage Product variety
+Mortgage Product Variety

 Perhaps the most alarming statistic is that 26% of respondents indicated that they took the first mortgage product offered.
 That is over one in four first time mortgages.
 Once they had an offer, their response was to look no further.
 Arguably one of the most expensive financial mistakes a person can make.

-Admittedly the first offer may not be the wrong choice.
-However, considering that a fixed rate two year deal from high street lenders can vary as much as between 1.84% to 4.22%, shopping around should be the default decision.
+Admittedly, the first offer may not be the wrong choice.
+However, considering that a fixed-rate two-year deal from high street lenders can vary as much as between 1.84% to 4.22%, shopping around should be the default decision.
 These figures are derived from those products offered with a £995 product fee as of June 2018.

-It all adds up when you consider that a borrower could be £3000 a year out of pocket between the best and worst rate on a £200 000 mortgage.
-Add that kind of mistake up over the lifetime of a mortgage and the consequences are breath taking.
+It all adds up when you consider that a borrower could be £3000 a year out of pocket between the best and worst rate on a £200,000 mortgage.
+Add that kind of mistake up over the lifetime of a mortgage and the consequences are breathtaking.

-This lack of research as resulted in 17% of these surveyed unhappy with the product they have chosen and stuck in the contract.
+This lack of research resulted in 17% of those surveyed unhappy with the product they have chosen and stuck in the contract.
 With early repayment charges being steep, this could be a costly process to experience.

 It’s the emotional factor that also plays a part.
-When a homebuyer has found a house that they have fallen in love with, the pressure to get a mortgage can end common sense out of the window.
+When a homebuyer has found a house that they have fallen in love with, the pressure to get a mortgage can end with common sense going out of the window.
 This is made worse when competing against others who also have an eye on the same property.

 Understanding your credit score as well as how rates and different products vary across the market is a good place to start.
 An experienced mortgage and financial broker will also advise newcomers to the mortgage world.
-Many will have in depth knowledge of alternatives.
+Many will have in-depth knowledge of alternatives.